SharePoint

 • Secret version: Secret version for the secret selected above.

-• Authorization URL: Authorization URL generated when creating the client.
-Enter the URL in the following format: https://login.microsoftonline.com/<tenant_identifier>/oauth2/v2.0/authorize.
-For example, https://login.microsoftonline.com/9bxxxxxxxxx8112/oauth2/v2.0/authorize.
+• Authorization URL: The authorization URL that you generate when you create an OAuth client.
+Enter the URL in the following format: https://login.microsoftonline.com/TENANT_IDENTIFIER/oauth2/v2.0/authorize?prompt=consent.
+For example, https://login.microsoftonline.com/9byyyyyyyyy8112/oauth2/v2.0/authorize?prompt=consent.

 Authorize the connection in Google Cloud